Festivals of Odisha: Deepabali

 May you attain salvation on the 22 steps of the Jagannath temple of Puri.

 In some parts of the state, Kali Puja is also celebrated on the same day.

 Winter

 Prathamastami

 Enduri Pitha which is prepared on Prathamastami.

 On Prathamastami (ପ୍ରଥମାଷ୍ଟମୀ), households pray for the long life of the firstborns.
 Enduri Pitha is a special delicacy which is prepared for this occasion.
 It has the cultural significance that first born were usually expected to take over as the family head.
 It falls on the eighth day of Margasira month.

 Spring

-Vasant Panchami
+Basant Panchami

-Vasanta Panchami (ବସନ୍ତ ପଞ୍ଚମୀ) occurs on the fifth day of the first lunar fortnight of Magha month (Magha Shukla Panchami), which usually falls in January or February.
+Basanta Panchami (ବସନ୍ତ ପଞ୍ଚମୀ) occurs on the fifth day of the first lunar fortnight of Magha month (Magha Shukla Panchami), which usually falls in January or February.
 It is also observed as Saraswati Puja (ସରସ୍ୱତୀ ପୂଜା).
 Saraswati is the goddess of knowledge and wisdom in Hinduism.
 Traditionally, children get their letters on this day.
 Many educational institutions also observe the festival.
 It also marks the arrival of spring.